-Social work research explores social situations and contexts in order uncover social inequalities, power and resource differentials, and community solutions in order to transform social work practice.
-It is underpinned by social work's values of social justice and positive social change for society, particularly for those living in marginalized situations and facing complex social problems.
+My research explores social situations and contexts in order uncover social inequalities, power and resource differentials, and community solutions in order to transform social work practice.
+It is underpinned by values of social justice and positive social change for society, particularly for those living in marginalized situations and facing complex social problems.

 Social work is a profession and a discipline based on respect for the inherent dignity and worth of every person.
 As a social work researcher and professor, Emmanuelle works with individuals and communities facing complex social problems to better understand how social work practice can innovate in order to enhance their well-being and strengthen their social ties.

 Emmanuelle is Lebanese-Canadian, and spent her formative years in Montréal, Québec.
 Emmanuelle is the first woman in her family to receive a university degree.